ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-gofloaters-list-to-coworking-spaces-in-indiranagar/index.md

 templateKey: blog-post
 title: The GoFloaters' list to coworking spaces in Indiranagar
 date: 2019-09-14
-description: Who would have thought this sleepy neighbourhood filled with families and retirees would, in just a decade, become the place to be in bengaluru (Bengaluru).
+description: Who would have thought this sleepy neighbourhood filled with families and retirees would, in just a decade, become the place to be in Bangalore (Bengaluru).
 featuredImage: "./Creative-shared-office-Indiranagar-GoFloaters-coworking-spaces.jpg"
 author: Shyam Nagarajan
 authorURL: https://www.linkedin.com/in/sundarns/
-category: Coworking
+category: Guides & Hacks
 tags:
  - Coworking
  - Listicle